(Full time) 2019 start

 This law degree will allow you to learn about the law, both in the sense of ‘thinking like a lawyer’ and seeing law as a social institution, within two different legal systems.

 A wide range of optional modules will allow you to pursue your interests in specialist legal areas such as company law, human rights law, environmental law and family law.
-You could also explore topics in criminal justice and criminology, such as policing or youth crime.
+You could also explore topics in criminal justice and criminology, such as youth crime.

-Throughout the course, you’ll gain diverse skills that will be valuable to you as a citizen, as well as in your professional career – whether you choose to enter the legal profession or not.
+Throughout the course you’ll gain diverse skills that will be valuable to you as a citizen, as well as in your professional career – whether you choose to enter the legal profession or not.

-Course content
+Course details

 Year 1